-Challenge number Detail of challenge 1 Although end of year reading assessments demonstrate that attainment gaps are closing between PP and Non-PP pupils, there is still a large percentage of PP pupils who cannot decode words to an age equivalent level.
-51% of PP pupils have a Salford Reading age below their Chronological Age compared to 20% of Non-PP pupils.
-2 Between July 21 to July 22 attainment gaps in maths widened in years 3, 4 and 5.
-EXS+ attainment in maths is below Key Stage 1 in years 4, 5 and 6 (22/23).
+Challenge number Detail of challenge 1 Although end of year reading assessments demonstrate that attainment gaps are closing in between PP and Non-PP pupils, there is still a large percentage of PP pupils who cannot decode words to an age equivalent level.
+39% of PP pupils have a Salford Reading age below their Chronological Age compared to 25% of Non-PP pupils.
+2 Between July 22 and July 23 attainment gaps in maths widened in years 3 and 5.
+EXS+ attainment in maths is below Key Stage 1 in years 3 and 5.
 3 Analysis of data shows that some families continue to need support to improve and sustain good punctuality and attendance.
-Data shows that six pupils from five disadvantaged families have fallen into the Persistent Absence category.
-Thirteen pupils from twelve disadvantaged families each recorded lateness of over 100 minutes during the 21/22 academic year.
-4 Our discussions and observations have identified social and emotional and self-confidence issues with some of our disadvantaged pupils.
-In school 14% of PP pupils have been identified as needing some form of SEMH support.
-A further 7% of Non PP Pupils have also been identified as needing support.
+Data shows an increase in Persistent Absence and lateness during 22/23.
+Eight pupils from disadvantaged families have fallen into the Persistent Absence category.
+Nineteen pupils from sixteen disadvantaged families each recorded lateness of over 100 minutes during the 22/23 academic year.
+The average minutes late for PP pupils is twice that of Non-PP. 4 Our discussions and observations have identified social and emotional, and self-confidence issues with some of our disadvantaged pupils.
+In school, 15% of all pupils have been identified as needing some form of SEMH support.
+31% of PP pupils and 10% of Non-PP pupils have been identified as needing SEMH support.
+Three times as many PP pupils as Non-PP are currently accessing support from the Learning Mentor.
+Twice as many PP pupils as Non-PP pupils access support from the sports mentor A quarter of the children accessing the lunchtime nurture club are PP pupils.
+9% of PP pupils are accessing more than one adult /intervention compared to 2% of Non-PP.